 The mortgage landscape has changed a ton over the past several years.

-Mortgage lending guidelines have firmed tremendously since the housing crisis took hold, and mortgage rates have fallen to all-time lows.
+Mortgage lending guidelines have firmed tremendously since the housing crisis took hold, and mortgage rates have fallen to new all-time lows.

 This has created an interesting environment for both prospective and existing homeowners.